gjcarneiro/pybindgen/doc/tutorial.rst

   struct.add_instance_attribute('b', 'int')

-The name of the method called here, 'add_instance_attribute' reflects the fact that pybindgen can wrap both C and C++ APIs: in C++, there exist both instance and static members so, pybindgen provides two methods: add_instance_attribute and add_static_attribute to register these two kinds of members.
+The name of the method called here, 'add_instance_attribute' reflects the fact that PyBindGen can wrap both C and C++ APIs: in C++, there exist both instance and static members so, PyBindGen provides two methods: add_instance_attribute and add_static_attribute to register these two kinds of members.

 Our C API then becomes accessible from python::